Designs related through projective and Hopf maps: Background and main results

-We introduce facts useful in understanding and proving Theorem \ref{thm:bigthm} in Subsection \ref{sub:prelims}.
-We then prove the projective settings of Theorem \ref{thm:bigthm} in Section \ref{sec:chproj}, use these results to verify the Hopf settings of the theorem in Subsection \ref{sub:chhopf}, and provide examples of the constructions in Section \ref{sub:chex}.
+We define the objects of interest in Subsection \ref{sub:prelims}.
+We then prove the projective settings of Theorem \ref{thm:bigthm} in Section \ref{sec:proofs} and use these results to verify the generalized Hopf settings of the theorem in Subsection \ref{sub:hopf}.
+Finally, we provide examples---some of which are known to be optimally small---of unweighted spherical $t$-designs built as in Theorem \ref{thm:bigthm} and discuss the sense in which the constructions of the theorem are each asymptotically optimal as $t\to\infty$ in Section \ref{sec:ex}.